-This is the fabric I use the most.
-It is a cotton Linen Blend (55%Linen / 45% Cotton) and has a weight of 190gsm (so a solid medium weight).
+The fabric I use the most is the linen cotton blend.
 It comes in an array of beautiful colors although I tend to stick with Ivory for most of my designs as it is easier to show how stitches are done for pattern and blog purposes.

 I love the interesting texture of linen more so than smooth cotton.
 The cost of pure linen can be quite expensive (especially if you do a lot of stitching!) so this cotton/linen blend gives me the feel of linen with a cost that is much more easier to cope with on a regular basis.

 Another favourite is the Premium 100% Cotton.
 Gorgeous colors and lovely fabric to stitch with.
 This is 150gsm so a light-medium weight.